Debunking the Myth of Bees’ Knees

 Honey bees are insects.
-And like all insects, they have 3 distinct body segments, 3 pairs of legs and an external skeleton.
-Most insects also have wings.
+And like all insects, they have 3 distinct body segments (head, thorax and abdomen), 3 pairs of legs (total of 6) and an external skeleton.
+Some insects have wings but not all do.

-Even though they are very different from humans and other mammals, some of the structures of bees perform similar functions to ours.
+Even though they are very different from humans and other mammals, some of the structures of insects perform similar functions to ours.
+Your knees and elbow help you bend legs and arms to perform tasks.

-They have many joints that help them bend, fly and perform a multitude of tasks.
-All part of daily life for a bee throughout her lifespan.
+Their many joints help them bend, fly and perform a multitude of tasks.
+All part of daily life for a bee throughout her short lifespan.

 Leg Structure

-The 6 legs of honey bees are used in many daily activities and require a wide range of motion.
-This is possible because of many segments that are joined together by muscles and tendons.
+Wings are great for getting from here to there – but bees could not survive without their legs.
+The legs of honey bees are used in many daily activities and require a wide range of motion.

 In humans, the knee is the major joint in the mid-section of the leg.
 The knee joins the femur bone to the tibia bone.
 It makes bending and natural movements possible.